python/cpython/Doc/library/datetime.rst

    datetime, and no time zone adjustments are done even if the input is aware.

 (3)
-   Subtraction of a :class:`.datetime` from a :class:`.datetime` is defined only if both operands are naive, or if both are aware.
+   Subtraction of a :class:`.datetime` from a :class:`!datetime` is defined only if both operands are naive, or if both are aware.
 If one is aware and the other is naive, :exc:`TypeError` is raised.